 Note: This Isn't A Hypoxic Exercise

 Swim coaches have traditionally asked swimmers to take fewer breaths believing that the oxygen deprivation improved their aerobic fitness; this was known as 'hypoxic training'.
 That isn't the purpose of the 3-5-7-3 exercise, instead we're using fewer breaths over short distances to give you enough time to exhale fully and get the feel of doing so.

-Give it a go in your next session, you will be surprised what a huge difference it makes to how you feel in the water.
+Give it a go in your next session, you will be surprised what a difference it makes.